A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+now you see me in the lights, you see all this glory but you aint seen any of my fights just a fraction of the story

 Dont test me ill always end up bigger
 Youre just a pussy as n- STAHP!
 *verse about not caring about what people think*